The Whispers: Career

 The Whispers later established their own production company, Satin Tie Productions, through which they released their independent 2006 album For Your Ears Only.

 The group opened Game 2 of the 1989 World Series at Oakland–Alameda County Coliseum with their rendition of the National Anthem.

 Marcus Hutson left the group in 1992 due to prostate cancer.
-According to the Whispers' website, when Hutson died of it on May 23, 2000, they vowed to never replace him, and started performing as a quartet.
+According to the Whispers' website, when Hutson succumbed to it on May 23, 2000, they vowed to never replace him, and started performing as a quartet.

 Jerry McNeil resigned from his position as the keyboardist in the latter part of 1993 in order to spend more time with his family.

-In 2014, the Whispers were inducted into the Official R&B Music Hall of Fame.
+In 2014, the Whispers were inducted into the National Rhythm and Blues Hall of Fame.

 The Philadelphia soul songwriter team Allan Felder, Norman Harris, Bunny Sigler, and Ronnie Baker provided several of the Whispers' songs, including "A Mother for My Children" and "Bingo".

 Nicholas Caldwell died of congestive heart failure at his San Francisco home, on January 5, 2016, at the age of 71.

 Founding member Gordy Harmon died at his home in Los Angeles on January 5, 2023, at the age of 79.

+Founding member Walter Scott died after a brief illness on June 26, 2025, at the age of 81, thus leaving Wallace Scott as the only last surviving original line-up member since 1963.